graevy/quatloo/content/posts/internet.md

 ### Windows

 This is a lot less risky than it used to be because most cracks now use microsoft's windows images.
-Go to [this github](https://github.com/massgravel/Microsoft-Activation-Scripts) and follow the instructions.
+To crack an active windows installation, go to [this github](https://github.com/massgravel/Microsoft-Activation-Scripts) and follow the instructions.
 Remember to open powershell/terminal *as an administrator*.

 To install windows:
-- Get latest windows image from microsoft [10](https://www.microsoft.com/en-us/software-download/windows10ISO) [11](https://www.microsoft.com/en-us/software-download/windows11/)
+- Get latest windows image ([10](https://www.microsoft.com/en-us/software-download/windows10ISO) [11](https://www.microsoft.com/en-us/software-download/windows11/)
-- Create an installation USB with [rufus](https://rufus.ie/en/) (Windows), Disk Utility (mac), or something like `dd if=/path/to/iso of=/path/to/usb conv=fsync bs=8M` (linux)
+- Create an installation USB with [rufus](https://rufus.ie/en/) (windows), Disk Utility (mac), or something like `dd if=/path/to/iso of=/path/to/usb conv=fsync bs=8M` (linux)) from microsoft
-- Reboot with the USB plugged in; if you aren't taken to an installation screen, you need to enter your BIOS and change your boot order, typically by holding down the f12 (or f2, f8, delete...) key
+- Reboot with the USB plugged in; if you aren't taken to an installation screen, you need to reboot and [enter your BIOS](https://www.wikihow.com/Enter-BIOS), typically by holding down the f2 (or f8, f12 delete...) key, and change your boot order to prioritize the plugged-in USB.
 - Go through the installation process, select Pro or Pro N (Pro N is the EU-compliant version with less bloat, but you'll want to install the Windows Media Feature Pack yourself)
 - I recommend [tronscript](https://old.reddit.com/r/tronscript) for debloating and [chocolatey](https://chocolatey.org) for package managing
-- The tron command for a `tron.bat` file downloaded to `C:\Users\a\Downloads\Tron` is `C:\Users\a\Downloads\Tron\tron.bat -a -sa -sd -v` (skipping antivirus scans & defrag)
+- An example tron command for a `tron.bat` file downloaded to `C:\Users\a\Downloads\Tron` on a fresh machine is `C:\Users\a\Downloads\Tron\tron.bat -a -sa -sd -scc -v` (skipping antivirus scans, defrag, and cookies).
+Run this in cmd as an administrator.
-- Crack windows using the *admin* powershell github commands in the link above
+- Crack windows using the *admin* powershell github commands in the [link](https://github.com/massgravel/Microsoft-Activation-Scripts) above

 ### Music

-It's hard to get a virus from downloading music, not that anyone does that anymore. [rutracker](https://rutracker.org) is my favorite pubic tracker for music (rip what.cd).
+It's hard to get a virus from downloading music, not that anyone does that anymore. [rutracker](https://rutracker.org) is my favorite public tracker for music (rip what.cd).

 You're probably looking for a cracked spotify app in Android Apps below. [revanced](https://revanced.io/)/[newpipe](https://newpipe.net/) will handle youtube at the time of writing; ad-blockers come and go.